pmabbo13/pruning-seq2seq/README.md

 We used the follwoing command to compute the BERTScore values for the fine-tuned bart-large model using a top-down strategy on the decoder at pruning percentages of 0 (i.e. baseline), 10%, 25%, and 50%.

-  `bertscore.py --hf_model facebook/bart-large-cnn --pruning_block decoder --pruning_strategy top --pruning_schedule 0.0 0.1 0.25 0.5`
+  `python bertscore.py --hf_model facebook/bart-large-cnn --pruning_block decoder --pruning_strategy top --pruning_schedule 0.0 0.1 0.25 0.5`